andybega/spduration/cran-comments.md

 Maintainer: 'Andreas Beger <adbeger@gmail.com>' <br>
 New submission

-On `win-builder.r` and with Travis CI I get one additional note:
+On `win-builder` and with Travis CI I get one additional note:

 * checking package dependencies ...
 NOTE <br>
   No repository set, so cyclic dependency check skipped